utsavpatel51/Flutter_Learning/project02/README.md

 # learning02

-A new Flutter project.

-## Getting Started

-Learned about Container, Row and Column.
+1. Learned about Container, Row and Column.